Gavant/ember-power-select-infinity/README.md

 The paging is left up to you, since some API's use different formats for paging.
 Some API's declare page=1, others take in the last items ID.
 Either way, `power-select-infinity` just provides a `loadMore` action where you can load data however your API requires.

+If your using `ember-cli-sass` in your project, an import statement will automatically be added to your project.

 Your Component
 ```
 {{#power-select-infinity